EasonLyon/LT-Paid-Media/docs/sem-keyword-pipeline-spec.md

     - `segment_name = <segment_name from JSON>`
 - For other paths, set `segment_name = null`.

-This mapping will later be used to fill the category columns in Supabase.
+This mapping will later be used to keep category info attached to each keyword record.

 1. **Deduplicate** keywords:
     - If the same keyword appears in multiple places, keep **one keyword** in the flat list but **preserve all relevant category mappings if needed**.